 International Women's Day:

-Read more about Whitney's experience after graduating from the University of Essex:
+Read more about Whitney's experience and expectations after graduating from the University of Essex:

 Whitney had the pleasure of sharing her story with MyPlus Students' Club to help highlight the importance of being open about a disability and to discuss how it helped her to realise new possibilities within her career.
 Read her article here: